-The issue of Shares in the fund is subject to 0.15% Swiss Securities Transfer Tax, calculated on the consideration for the Shares of the fund issued, provided a Swiss securities dealer according to Swiss stamp duty law is involved in an issuance as an intermediary.
+The issue of Units in the Fund is subject to 0.15% Swiss Securities Transfer Tax, calculated on the consideration for the Units of the Fund issued, provided a Swiss securities dealer according to Swiss stamp duty law is involved in an issuance as an intermediary.
 A Swiss securities dealer acting as an intermediary is liable to levy Swiss Securities Transfer Tax on every counterparty (without regard to the counterparty's country of residence) that is neither a registered Swiss securities dealer nor an exempt party.
-The full rate of the Securities Transfer Tax is 0.30%, but this is reduced to 0.15% if one of the counterparties is an exempt party and eliminated entirely if both counterparties are exempt.
-Since the fund as the issuer of the Shares is an exempt counterparty, a Swiss securities dealer would levy Securities Transfer Tax at 0.15% unless the investor can show that it is also exempt.
+The full rate of the Securities Transfer Tax is 0.30%, but this is reduced to 0.15% if one of the counterparties is an exempt party and is eliminated entirely if both counterparties are exempt.
+Since the Fund as the issuer of the Units is an exempt counterparty, a Swiss securities dealer would levy Securities Transfer Tax at 0.15% unless the investor can show that it is also exempt.
 Where applicable the cost of the Securities Transfer Tax, 0.15% of the invested capital, is borne by the investor.

-In the event of any subsequent purchase, sale or transfer of Shares in the fund through a Swiss securities dealer, in general, a Security Transfer Tax of 0.30% will be levied (e.g., the full rate) in so far as neither the buyer or the seller is a registered Swiss securities dealer nor an exempt party.
+In the event of any subsequent purchase, sale or transfer of Units in the Fund through a Swiss securities dealer, in general, a Security Transfer Tax of 0.30% will be levied (i.e., the full rate) in so far as neither the buyer or the seller is a registered Swiss securities dealer nor an exempt party.